The Randolph County, Indiana Courthouse (1877-)

 Whatever the case, the 1954 obliteration of the courthouse’s clock tower, along with its mansard roof, meant the loss of a Winchester landmark visible from miles away.
-Those were important details for a courthouse – especially one that county historian Ebenezer Tucker described as “indeed a gem of beauty, a marvel of taste and elegance1” in his 1882 history of Randolph County.
-A soaring clock tower served as a landmark from far away and a marvel up close, and any city that erected such an opulent courthouse was obviously the place to be.
+Those were important details for a courthouse – especially one that county historian Ebenezer Tucker described as “indeed a gem of beauty, a marvel of taste and elegance1.

-Despite all that, the beautiful clock tower had to come down.
-Dry, wooden beams and inadequate wiring made it extra-susceptible to fires, and the building wasn’t fireproofed when it was built.
-To make matters worse, the tall, narrow tower (100 feet tall by 18 feet square) was predisposed to swaying in strong winds and would tug on and damage the surrounding roof.
-A state fire marshal’s report suggested the tower had shifted from its original supports and that a strong gust could easily send it crashing into Washington Street2.
-Removing the tower from the roof was a much more appealing option than removing its wreckage from the bustling streets of Winchester, so away it went, as part of a $60,000 project that added an elevator, a new courtroom, and a new third floor carved out of the attic3.
+A state fire marshal’s report suggested the tower had shifted from its original supports and that a gust could send it crashing into Washington Street2.
+Tearing down the tower was more appealing than removing its wreckage from the bustling streets of Winchester, so away it went as part of a $60,000 project that added an elevator, a new courtroom, and a new third floor carved out of the attic3.

 TL;DR